The Fatal Love-Spot

 it is not a champion's habit

-sneaking out of secret doors.
+to sneak out of hidden doors.

 with my sword I'll cut the bushes,